seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **DUKE VINCENTIO**
 The best and wholesomest spirts of the night
 Envelope you, good Provost!
-Who call’d here of late?
+Who call'd here of late?

 **Provost**
 None, since the curfew rung.